-The blocks are widely dispersed, but cluster in two broad areas: (1) a northeast-trending zone from Richardson Flat to Lost Creek, and (2) a broad, northeast-trending zone that reaches from just west of Silver Creek Junction to Wanship.
+The blocks are widely dispersed, but cluster in two broad areas: (1) a northeast-trending zone from Richardson Flat to Lost Creek, and (2) a broad, northeasttrending zone that reaches from just west of Silver Creek Junction to Wanship.
 The position of these blocks in basal strata of the Silver Creek breccia is intriguing in that southward, in the Center Creek quadrangle, this interval is occupied by the quartzite clast unit of the Keetley Volcanics, which was likely deposited in an alluvial-fan environment shed principally northeast off the Charleston thrust sheet (Biek and others, 2003).
-Due to poor exposures, kinematic data suggestive of source areas for the exotic blocks is lacking, but the blocks appear to be debris-avalanche deposits that traveled as semi-coherent slabs with runouts of 6 miles (10 km) or more across tuffaceous strata of the lower Keetley Volcanics.
-They may have resulted from collapse of the strato-volcano vent that once towered over the Park Premier porphyry stock, which intruded the Triassic Ankareh Formation; blocks of Ankareh and overlying Nugget strata are preserved as roof pendants above that intrusion.
-A local source at Mesozoic outcrops near Utah Highway 196 is not plausible because: (1) these rocks are likely to have been buried by Keetley strata, (2) Ankareh strata are not exposed, and (3) the chaos lacks blocks from the Twin Creek Formation.
+Near Wanship, such blocks are present near the base of the Keetley where it interfingers with older conglomerate (unit Toc; Anderson, in preparation) Due to poor exposures, kinematic data suggestive of source areas for the exotic blocks is lacking, but the blocks appear to be debris-avalanche deposits that traveled as semi-coherent slabs with runouts of 6 miles (10 km) or more across tuffaceous strata of the lower Keetley Volcanics.
+They may have resulted from collapse of the stratovolcano vent that once towered over the Park Premier porphyry stock, which intruded the Triassic Ankareh Formation; blocks of Ankareh and overlying Nugget strata are preserved as roof pendants above that intrusion.
+A local source at Mesozoic outcrops near Utah Highway 196 is not plausible because (1) these rocks are likely to have been buried by Keetley strata, (2) Ankareh strata are not exposed, and (3) the chaos lacks blocks from the Twin Creek Formation.
+See individual map unit descriptions of these brecciated blocks.

+Tksc(n-ag)

-Tksc(n-ag) Nugget Sandstone and Gartra Grit Member of the Ankareh Formation.
+Nugget Sandstone and Gartra Grit Member of the Ankareh Formation.